lkesteloot/unsong/unsong-1.md

 She ran.
 She didn’t even take the ladder.
 She just turned and ran away.

 It wasn’t like I had even called the police.
 Just a coincidence, if you believe in such things.
-For some reason a cop with a siren was out there at eleven PM, doing cop things, and she heard it and ran away.
+For some reason a cop with a siren was out there at eleven [sc]pm[/sc], doing cop things, and she heard it and ran away.

 And I got to spend pretty much every waking moment over the next six months wondering who she was.